Montana Chapter Chair.

-Board Chair Dorea Wilmoth is a Butte native and has worked for Town Pump Hotels at the Comfort Inn of Butte for 12 years, where she is the Sales Manager.
+Board Chair Dorea Wilmoth is a Butte native and has worked for Town Pump for 13 years, 12.5 of which were at the Comfort Inn of Butte.
+Recently she took a new position with Town Pump as Multimedia/Web Assistant.
 She came to be involved with AFSP in 2014 after the loss of her best friend’s younger brother.
 Prior to working for Town Pump, she spent 8 years as a radio announcer in Butte.
 She studied Radio/TV Broadcasting at Central Wyoming College, and Professional & Technical Communications at Montana Tech of the University of Montana.

 Dorea lives in Butte with her 2 dogs and spends any free time doting on her 3 young nieces or taking road trips to see live music or comedy.

 In November 2018, Dorea was honored to be named the Butte.
 Elevated.
 2018 Young Professional of the Year.
 Visit this video, where she discusses what motivates her, including her work on behalf of Suicide Prevention.

 Past Montana Chapter Chair.

 Joan Nye holds her BA from University Washington and JD from Stanford University Law School.
 After practicing law in Washington DC, Seattle, and Billings, she (and attorney husband Jerry Nye) retired from law practice and moved to their small ranch in Stillwater County in 2000.